Vitamin B Complex: Water Soluble Vitamins

 Vitamins are essential for our body for growth, energy and for overall well-being.
 As our body cannot produce most of the vitamins, we must get them from our diet or supplements.
 Vitamins are avaialble from plant (vegetables and fruits) and animal food sources.

-The benefits of Vitamins and minerals from A to Zinc are given here.
+The benefits of water soluble Vitamins and minerals from A to Zinc are given here.

 It should be noted that plant-based sources of Vitamin B12 are not good sources.
 Vitamin B12 prevents anemia and aids in the utilization of iron.